polymode/polymode/docs/concepts.md

 Host and inner chunks are configured through _objects_ derived from `pm-chunkmode` class and are generically referred to as "chunkmodes".
-These objects have named of the form `poly-NAME-hostmode` and `poly-NAME-innermode` and are refereed to as `hostmodes` and `innermodes` respectively.
+These objects have named of the form `poly-XYZ-hostmode` and `poly-XYZ-innermode` and are refereed to as `hostmodes` and `innermodes` respectively.

-Polymodes are configured through _objects_ of class `pm-polymode` which are named with `poly-NAME-polymode` scheme where `NAME` is the same as in the polymode function `poly-NAME-mode`.
-During initialization of the polymodes the `poly-NAME-polymode` object is cloned and stored in a buffer-local variable `pm/polymode`.
+Polymodes are configured through _objects_ of class `pm-polymode` which are named with `poly-XYZ-polymode` scheme where `XYZ` is the same as in the polymode function `poly-XYZ-mode`.
+During initialization of the polymodes the `poly-XYZ-polymode` object is cloned and stored in a buffer-local variable `pm/polymode`.
 This object is shared across all sibling buffers.

 `Chunks` and `chunkmodes` are different concepts.
 Chunk is a fragments of text